Your shopping cart is empty.

 THINGS I DO

-I hike, backpack, climb, walk, and enjoy nature as much as possible, whether it's days away from a parking lot or a nice walk around my block.
+I hike, backpack, climb, walk, and enjoy nature as much as possible, whether it's days away from civilization or a nice walk around my block.

 WHEN I STARTED TAKING PICTURES